Oenothera delessertiana Steud.

 Online References:

-Oenothera speciosa description by Thomas H. Kent, last updated 25 May 2020.
+Oenothera speciosa description by Thomas H. Kent, not updated.

 © FloraFinder.org.
 All rights reserved.